Ema (Shinto): History

 In some early Shinto and folk traditions of Japan, horses were seen as carrying messages from the kami, and were usually used to transmit requests during droughts or famines.
 Horses were extremely expensive, and figures made of clay or wood have been found dating to the Nara period.
 The earliest text record of a substitution is from the Honcho Bunsui from 1013, in which an offering of three paper horses is made at the Kitano Tenjin shrine.
 During the Kamakura period, the practice entered into Buddhist practice, as evidenced in painted scrolls of ema at Buddhist temples.

 The depictions of objects aside from horses can be traced to either the Muromachi or Tokugawa periods, beginning with larger sized ema (named ōema, literally 'large ema') but also representing new forms, such as ships.
 Artists of this period, such as Hokusai, began to create ema in distinct styles, and creating the objects became a professionalized craft.

 Today, they are mostly produced at or by the shrine or temple in which they are found.
 Some shrines have faced criticism for profiting from the sale of ema.
 In 1979, two shrines dedicated to education sold ema for examination success, transforming the funds into a scholarship in 1980 after public outcry.

+Following a rise in popularity of pop-culture tourism in Japan, or more specifically lit. 'pilgrimage to sacred places' (聖地巡礼, Seichi Junrei), several otaku started a practice of hanging lit. 'painful ema' (痛絵馬, ita-ema) (same first kanji as in itasha) featuring drawings of characters from popular manga and video game series.
+Oftentimes these are placed at shrines closely tied to a particular series either by set location or an official collaboration.
+Another hotspot for ita-ema is Kanda Shrine, due both to its proximity to Akihabara and its relationship with the Love Live! franchise.
+Some series rights-holders and collaborating shrines began selling branded ita-ema as official merchandise.